seanmonstar/gryphon/README.md

 An HTTP authentication scheme similar to Hawk, but with Ed25519 public-key signatures instead of shared secrets.

+> [Gryphons] are known for guarding treasure and priceless possessions.

 ## Table of Contents